Information About Jerry DonoghuePlease allow me to introduce myself...

 It is hard to live in western culture and not feel a sense of disconnection from ourselves and others.
 We are heavily conditioned with our language habits and a materialistic subject/object orientation that keep us disconnected.

 Consequently, many of us sense a general lack of connection, on a deep unspoken level, or feel as though something is wrong or missing in our lives.
-Many of us turn to enlightenment studies and hold intentions to transcend this world.
+Many of us turn to personal growth or enlightenment studies and hold intentions to transcend this world.

-On the other hand, some of us use enlightenment studies to make our conditioning more pleasing or tolerable.
+On the other hand, some of us use personal growth and enlightenment studies to make our conditioning more pleasing or tolerable.
 We attempt to soothe ourselves and reduce the stress of our fast-paced conditioned daily lives, without questioning or seeing through the very inner and outer structures that give rise to such conditioning.
-This severely limits the potential benefit of enlightenment studies.
+This severely limits the potential benefits of our personal growth or enlightenment studies.

-Since we don’t have to look for some ideal transcendent state, we can transcend our daily life and still live in our daily life, be in our bodies, and experience a deeper sense of connection, non-separation, and oneness.
+Since we don’t have to look for some ideal transcendent state, we can transcend our daily life and still live in our daily life, be fully in our bodies, and experience a deeper sense of connection, non-separation, and oneness.
 In this course, I invite you to experience just that and to learn to pass it on to others.

 Why I Created the Inner Presence Inquiry Work